ctfarrell/mhl-site/README.md

 :fire: :boom: Our Completed Services were [Pavilion Rentals](https://dreamy-panini-3ecd39.netlify.app/pavilions) and [Hunters Education Cards](https://dreamy-panini-3ecd39.netlify.app/hunting) on a blockchain! :boom: :fire:

 # How did we do it?
-We used a ton of free services and the [GitHub Student Pack](https://education.github.com/pack), Also:
+We used a ton of free tier services, open source software, and the [GitHub Student Pack](https://education.github.com/pack), Also:
 - :art: [Canva](https://www.canva.com/design/DAEqHMUV1jI/yO0TfZMgYLWZMXgmgCMsnA/view?website#4:town-of-moose-hide-landing) - mostly for mockups and some icons / graphics
 - :tophat: [NextJS](https://nextjs.org/) - Javascript Framework which made it super easy to spin up a website for a bunch of beginners :)
 - :trophy: [TailwindCSS](https://tailwindcss.com/) - A super easy-to-use CSS thing that made styling the website a breeze!